Is there a cash discount on other medical services?

 Do I still need health insurance?

-Since complex care, surgery and/or hospitalizations are a reality for most people at some point, we advise having medical cost sharing or insurance for these occasions.
+Since complex care, surgery and/or hospitalizations affect most people at some point, we advise having medical cost sharing or insurance for these occasions.
 However, our practice offers a level of primary prevention and treatment that can reduce those events.

 As an alternative to traditional high-deductible insurance plans, Avicenna Direct Care has partnered with Sedera Health to offer a complete care package: Avicenna membership for routine care + Sedera’s ACCESS solution for complex care.
 As an Avicenna member, you receive DPC pricing for Sedera membership so that both your routine care (Avicenna) and complex care (Sedera) expenses are addressed.
-Sedera is not a “network plan,” so, with our help, you can choose the specialists and hospitals that are right for you.
+Sedera does not limit you to a “network,” so, with our help, you can choose the specialists and hospitals that are right for you.

-For example, a family of five, with adults who are “thirty-something,” with a $500 IUA (Initial Unshareable Amount) only pays $551/month for Sedera cost sharing.
-This addresses catastrophic or larger medical needs – surgery, other hospitalizations, etc. It also covers childhood vaccinations and adult preventive tests such as colonoscopies etc. Full coverage guidelines are downloadable.
+For example, a family of five, including two adults who are “thirty-something,” with a $500 IUA (Initial Unshareable Amount) only pays $551/month for Sedera cost sharing.
+This addresses catastrophic or larger medical needs – surgery, other hospitalizations, etc. It also covers childhood vaccinations and adult preventive tests such as colonoscopies etc. Full coverage (“sharing”) guidelines are downloadable.

-Sedera and most insurance plans require advance approval of certain tests and procedures, as well as any surgery or hospitalization.
-If you have traditional insurance, we will help you find an in-network specialist to deliver the care you need, and s/he can request such approvals if/as needed.
-If you choose Sedera, you have the freedom to use any specialist or hospital that we might recommend.
+Sedera and most insurance plans require advance approval of some tests and procedures, as well as any surgery or hospitalization.
+If you have traditional insurance, we will help you find an in-network specialist, and s/he can request such approvals if/as needed.
+If you choose Sedera, you can use any specialist or hospital that we might recommend.
 Either way, we will coordinate your primary and specialty care.

-What if I have an HMO plan that requires an in-network primary care physician?
+What if my HMO plan requires an in-network primary care physician?

 Since we cannot serve as an in-network primary physician, we encourage HMO members to consider a less restrictive plan (obviously, Sedera is an example, but a PPO would be the next best option) at their next opportunity.